sf-mud-turtles-2015/rails-online-shop-challenge-teachers-guide/README.md

 - Clicking the 'Add to cart' button should go to a page showing the current cart
 - Functional app deployed to heroku
 - 100% test coverage
-- Unit tests on the model
+- Unit tests on the new models
-- Controller tests
+- Controller tests on the new controllers
-- Validations
+- Validations on the new models
 - Coding 'The Rails Way'
 - Proper git workflow and commit messages
+- At least one feature test on the shopping cart
+- Optional: Feature tests on the CRUD

 ##### Client meeting script